Profitbase/Episode-Docs/articles/invision/docs/workbooks/components/uielements/tabcontrol.md

 To add Tabs, click **Edit Tabs** in the Property pane.
 Using the Tabs editor, you can manage the tab items of your Tab Control by setting the header texts and contents.

 To set the contents of a tab, choose a Subscreen from the **Contents** dropdown.

+> [!NOTE]
-Note that a Subscreen can only be used once, so if you don’t see a Subscreen in the dropdown, this means that it is already in use somewhere else in the Workbook.
+> Subscreen can only be used once, so if you don’t see a Subscreen in the dropdown, this means that it is already in use somewhere else in the Workbook.
 <br/>

 #### Tab properties: